 Practical Experience: A Day in the Life

 To give you a glimpse into the residents’ daily experiences, consider the routine of Ms. Jensen, a long-term Wagner Heights resident.
 Her day begins with a nutritious breakfast in the community dining room, followed by a gentle exercise class tailored to her mobility needs.
 Ms. Jensen participates in various social activities, fostering her sense of belonging and community.
 In the afternoon, she engages in a stimulating art session, facilitated by knowledgeable staff who cater to her creative interests.
-The integration of AI-powered mobility aids and accessible home technologies further enhances her sense of independence and participation throughout the day.
+The integration of AI-powered mobility aids, wearable assistive devices, and accessible home technologies—including voice and alternative (sip-and-puff) controls—now further enhances her sense of independence, safety, and participation throughout the day.

 Navigating Financial Considerations for Assisted Living